SSG-DRD-IOT/intel_retail_workshop/IWB/SamplePluginDevelopment.md

   ![](./images/dep2_2.JPG)

-  -	Select Signature and click Details.
+  -	Select the signature and click Details.

   ![](./images/dep2_3.JPG)
 	- In the Digital Signature Details window, click View Certificate.
-If this window is not found, add the Digital Signature to plugin by following the step 3
+If this window is not found, add the Digital Signature to plugin by following the first step in this section.

   ![](./images/dep2_4.JPG)
   -	In the Certificate window, select the Details tab and scroll down until the Thumbprint is found.

   ![](./images/dep2_5.JPG)
 	- Select Thumbprint.
-After the value is displayed, copy it into a notepad or a text file by clicking Copy to File.
+After the value is displayed, copy it onto a notepad or a text file by clicking Copy to File.
 Remove the spaces and save it.

   -	This key value will be used while creating the Profile for the plugin.
 The key value can be created and entered after the profile has been created.
-Continue to next section to know more about it.

 #### Plugin Configuration in the Admin portal

 - Adding Certificate Hash to a plugin in the admin portal
 	 - Login to the admin portal using localhost/admin/#login and credentials.
-   If the logging in for the first time, use the following default credentials
+   If logging in for the first time, use the following default credentials
       - Username : admin@server.com
       - Password : Admin@1